 CPA with offices in Boise and Bellevue, Idaho

-Neel Ratliff and company is a growing Idaho based accounting firm.
-Now with offices in Bellevue and in Boise, we are even better situated to serve our clients in Hailey, Ketchum and Sun Valley, the Treasure Valley, and throughout southern Idaho.
+J. Neel and company is a growing Idaho based accounting and financial services firm.
+Now with offices in Bellevue and in Boise, we are even better situated to serve our clients in Hailey, Ketchum, Sun Valley, the Treasure Valley, and throughout southern Idaho.

-Principals Jeff Neel (CPA, CMA) and Mark Ratliff (CPA) pride themselves on offering the highest level of professional accounting services, while still maintaining that small town attention to detail and personalized customer service.
+Principal Jeff Neel (CPA, CMA) prides himself on offering the highest level of professional accounting and financial services, while still maintaining that small town attention to detail and personalized customer service.
 The firm’s philosophy is to deliver quality CPA service at a great value and to execute this model through a team environment.